FuNian788/Pytorch-BMN/README.md

 #### 4.3 test

-Same as above, using `test.py` foe testing.
+Same as above, using `test.py` for testing.

 ```Shell
 python test.py